DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 The great thing about yoga is that it’s an ever-evolving landscape where new products, techniques, and beliefs can emerge and take hold.
 One such innovation is the yoga wheel, a prop that is gaining traction among folks interested in changing up their yoga routines to try something new.

 Which are the best yoga wheels, and how do you go about incorporating them into your practice?
-Read on for an introduction to this product.
-Note: Use of the term “best” is one writer’s opinion.
-Always do your own research to determine the best yoga wheels for your own practice.
+Read on for an introduction to this product and our opinion on how to determine the most appropriate wheel for your own practice.

 What Are Yoga Wheels?

-The yoga wheel is an item that has appeared more often lately on yoga websites and yoga Instagrams.
+The yoga wheel is an item that has appeared more often lately on yoga websites and Instagram pages.
 This versatile piece of equipment typically measures around 12 inches in diameter and about five inches in width.
 Wheels can be made of PVC, synthetic plastic, or even cork.

 Dharma Yoga founder Sri Dharma Mittra is generally credited with having invented the yoga wheel when in 1978, he saw a thick plastic tube in the window of an industrial factory.
 He imagined that such a device could be useful in yoga, if constructed from the right materials.